Table of Contents

 If your ballots exist in another format - e.g. tab delimited, Excel, text document, or CD - you can send the file to us.
-The Services Team can usually transform data before we begin the import.
-Please note: this functionality does not exist when importing vote history directly in the control panel.
+The Professional Services Team can usually transform data before they begin the import.
+Please note: This functionality does not exist when importing vote history directly in the control panel.
 All imports done directly within your control panel must be UTF-8 standardized, CSVs.

 Completing a NationBuilder ballots import